Arashhs/Java-Download-Manager/README.md

 # Java-Download-Manager
-A simple java download manager with queue support - Named "JDM" This project is my midterm project for Advanced Programming course!
+A simple java download manager with queue support - Named "JDM"\n This project is my midterm project for Advanced Programming course!